IBMDecisionOptimization/DOcloud-Call-from-Excel/README.md

 The optimization model in this sample is the *Factory planning* example.
 You can find more details on this model in the sample available in the DropSolve [FAQ & Samples](https://dropsolve-oaas.docloud.ibmcloud.com/dropsolve/doc).

 To see the code used by this sample you can use Microsoft Visual Basic for Applications.
 To open this, use **Alt+F11** in Excel.
-The code is in the DOcloud module.
-To interact with the DOcloud service, we use the DOcloud REST API.
+The code is in the DOcplexcloud module.
+To interact with the DOcplexcloud service, we use the DOcplexcloud REST API.
 For more information, you can access the [REST API Reference](https://developer.ibm.com/docloud/docs/rest-api/rest-api-documentation/) in the Developer Centre.

-For example, the code to create a new job in DOcloud is:
+For example, the code to create a new job in DOcplexcloud is:

 	Dim docloudService As New WinHttpRequest
     With docloudService